Sbraun04/Sbraun04/README.md

 - 👋 Hi, I’m @Sbraun04
 - 👀 I’m interested in ... cars, tech, games
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ...
+C#
 - 💞️ I’m looking to collaborate on ...projects to add help strengthen my portfolio
-- 📫 How to reach me ...msg me on insta seth_braun04
+- 📫 How to reach me ... email: SHBraun04@gmail.com

 <!---
 Sbraun04/Sbraun04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.